Singapore

 Applicants will need to meet the English language requirements for their chosen course.
 Different courses need different levels of language skills, referred to as ‘profiles’.
 The required profile will be shown on the course page.
 Find out more about our English language profiles.

-To be considered for admission to a master's degree programme at the University of Bristol, the minimum requirement for entry is an undergraduate (bachelor’s) degree that is equivalent to a UK upper second-class degree (also known as a 2:1).
+To be considered for admission to a master's degree programme at the University of Bristol, the minimum requirement for entry is typically an undergraduate degree from an acceptable institution that is equivalent to a UK upper second-class degree (also known as a 2:1).

 Scholarships